kazemihabib/DUMMY-PROJECT/README.md

 Before you begin, ensure that you have the following installed:

 - **Docker**: Install Docker on your host machine.
 You can download it from [Docker's official website](https://www.docker.com/get-started).
-- **Python**: Version 3.6 or higher is required.
-We recommend using Python 3.10, as this is the version we tested.
-- **pip**: Python's package installer.

 ---